Quantity exceeds the maximum order quantity. The maximum quantity you may purchase is %quantity%.

 Sarson explains further that geographic location can also aﬀect the chances of reusing material.
 “In the western part of the country, there aren’t extensive fences like there are in the east because stocking densities are lower.
 So if you just have bad posts, you can reuse the wire.”
 Sarson says the climate variations in the east and west can also aﬀect fence material.
 “Fence seems to last much longer in the west than it does in the east.
 In the east, there are issues with lots of humidity and acid rains that deteriorate coating very quickly.
 Using high tensile wire with quality class three or Bezinal® coatings adds many years to the wires’ longevity in the east.”

-Wherever landowners are located, Sarson says that when determining whether to repair or replace a fence,
+Wherever landowners are located, Sarson says that when determining whether to repair or replace a fence and its costs,

-Sarson explains further, “When it comes down to dollars and cents, installing a new fence is more expensive than repairing an old fence.”
+Sarson stresses why it is important to review your options, “When it comes down to dollars and cents, installing a new fence is more expensive than repairing an old fence.”
 However, economics is made up of more than just money.
 It’s also about comparing alternatives and making the best choice overall.
 Sarson asks, “Can you aﬀord not to replace it?
 If you get to the point where your animals are constantly getting out because the fence has outlived its longevity, even after repairs, it’s time to bite the bullet and put up a new one.”

 To combat repeated repair costs, Sarson urges landowners to use good quality materials from the start.
 “You want to have all your parts and pieces last as long as your fence does,” he says.
 For example, “If you use an inexpensive, painted T-post that will rust in 8 to 10 years, the lifespan of your fence gets shortened.”
 Sarson recommends using galvanized T-posts with Bezinal® T-clips and pressure-treated wood with Bezinal® staples for a fence that will last for decades.